nextcloud/server/lib/private/Group/NESTED_GROUPS.md

 block the edge-mutation request for several seconds.
 Consider running nesting changes via `occ` during off-hours for large LDAP groups.

+### Sub-admin inheritance

+Designating a group as sub-admin of a parent group applies to every descendant of the parent.
+Revoking a group sub-admin designation does not automatically revoke sub-admin rights that were inherited via ancestry; re-check the hierarchy after mutations.

 ## Public API additions

 - `OCP\IGroupManager::getUserEffectiveGroupIds(IUser)`